Most businesses are sabotaging their local Google rankings and the worst part is they don’t even realize it…

 You’re probably wondering how do you get other websites to link to your website?

-The short answer is to publish and to promote great content.
+Over the long-term, the best way to attract quality links is to publish and to promote great content.
 I know it’s probably not what you want to hear, but the best way to get other websites to link to your website is to create something worth linking to.
 If you try to use shortcuts, then you’ll likely get yourself into trouble down the road.

 10. Ignoring Social Media